mt7180/prefect-pulumi-data-orchestration/README.md

     - a Prefect webhook is created, which can receive the entsoe web service message.
 You have to save the webhook url (can be found on prefect cloud ui) to the entsoe subscription channel on the transparency platform.
     - Finally the gh action executes python -m etl.dataflow, which deploys the dataflow to prefect cloud and the flow image will be pushed to the AWS ECR repo.
 The deployment job_variables define the infrastructure to use for this deployment (created by pulumi up) and are fed into the deployment script via env variables.
 The deployment also creates the prefect automation by setting the triggers parameter.

-- event-driven: After signing up for the entsoe web service and subscribing for the Solar and Wind Generation Forecast, new generation forecast data is sent from entsoe transparency platform **as soon as it is available** to the previously created prefect webhook, which creates a prefect event from it
+- event-driven: After signing up for the entsoe web service and subscribing for the Solar and Wind Generation Forecast, new generation forecast data is sent from entsoe transparency platform **as soon as it is available** to the previously created prefect webhook url, which creates a prefect event from it
 - this event triggers the prefect automation (set with triggers in the deployment), which in turn triggers the prefect flow deployment to run on the ecs cluster
-- an aws task definition is created by the prefect push workpool (no service is running on the ecs cluster until the workpool initiates the task definition and runs it)
+- therefore, an aws task definition is created automatically by the prefect push workpool (no service is running on the ecs cluster until the workpool initiates the task definition and runs it)
 - the flow run is executed  => the event data will be extracted, processed and finally a newsletter is sent via email to registered users.